magepages/mpdocs/docs/automatic-related-products/index.md

 The way to set up this rule is quite similar to other rules.

 ### 6. Exclude Automatic Related Extension in a specific Product Detail
-- Choose  `Catalog > Products > Edit Product` that admins do not want to Automatic Related Product extension applying on
+- Choose  `Catalog > Products > Edit Product` that admins do not want to Automatic Related Product extension applies on
 - Choose **Related Products, Up-Sells, and Cross-Sells**
 - Enable Manually Setup Auto Related Products
 - Save Products